 Date: Saturday, April 25.

 Batting stars: Tony Oliva was 2-for-4 with a home run (his third) and two runs.
 Rich Reese was 1-for-3 with a home run.

-Pitching star: Kevin Tapani pitched a complete game, giving up two runs on four hits and a walk and striking out three.
-He threw just 91 pitches.
+Pitching star: Jim Kaat pitched 8.1 innings, giving up three runs on eight hits and two walks and striking out five.

-Record: The Twins were 67-45, in first place in the American League West, one game ahead of Chicago.
+Record: The Twins were 9-4, in first place in the American League West by winning percentage, but a half game behind California.